-NOTE: This article was only a starting point for discussing early adoption of MSP regulations and procedures which have dramatically grown in scope.
-We strongly recommend consulting MSP experts at MEDVAL for compliance, guidance and instruction.
+NOTE: This article was only a starting point for early adoption of MSP regulations and procedures which have dramatically grown in scope.
+We strongly recommend consulting an MSP expert at MEDVAL for compliance, guidance and instruction.

 ORDER: The Complete Guide to Medicare Secondary Payer Compliance, by Jennifer C. Jordan (LexisNexis®)

 Order by phone, call 1-800-223-1940 Order online, click here For MSP Compliance Contact MedVal or other MSP specialists.

 For assistance in a Illinois workers compensation claim contact an Illinois workers compensation attorney.